flor14/testpackagemds/README.md

 # testpackagemds 0.1.0
-A package created to try a GitHub Actions workflow
+A package created to try a GitHub Actions workflow!

 ## Installation